learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-Selects an element with matching id attribute name.
+Thi selects an element with matching id attribute name.
 This selector is indicated by the preceeding `#` hashtag symbol.

 ```html
 <div id="box">I'm a box</span>